The Supreme Court will decide if state laws limiting social media platforms violate the Constitution

 Separately, the high court also could consider a lower-court order limiting executive branch officials’ communications with social media companies about controversial online posts.

+— A copyright case that involves a hit for the hip-hop artist Flo Rida in which he made use of someone else's song from the 1980s.
+Music publishing companies that were sued for copyright infringement over the 2008 song “In the Ayer” are challenging a lower court ruling against them.

+— A plea by landowners in southeast Texas who want the state to compensate them for effectively taking their property.
+Their lawsuit claims that a successful project to renovate Interstate 10 and ensure it remains passable in bad weather results in serious flooding on their properties in heavy rainfall.

-The new case follows conflicting rulings by two appeals courts, one of which upheld the Texas law, while the other struck down Florida's statute.
+The new social media cases follow conflicting rulings by two appeals courts, one of which upheld the Texas law, while the other struck down Florida's statute.
 By a 5-4 vote, the justices kept the Texas law on hold while litigation over it continues.

 But the alignment was unusual.
 Chief Justice John Roberts and Justices Stephen Breyer, Sonia Sotomayor, Brett Kavanaugh and Amy Coney Barrett voted to grant the emergency request from two technology industry groups that challenged the law in federal court.